 How to open an .evtx file (5 methods, no install required)

-An .evtx file is the binary Windows Event Log format (what's inside one →).
-You can't read it with a text editor — it's BinXML inside chunked binary containers.
-Below are the five methods that cover every realistic case, in order from "drop the file and you're done" to "wire it into a Python pipeline."
+An .evtx file is the binary Windows Event Log format (what is inside one).
+You cannot read it with a text editor.
+It is BinXML inside chunked binary containers.
+There are five methods that cover every realistic case, in rough order from "drop the file and you are done" to "wire it into a Python pipeline".

-The fastest path on any operating system: drop the .evtx onto the parser on the home page of this site.
+The fastest path on any operating system.
+Drop the .evtx onto the parser on the home page of this site.
 The file is read into your browser's memory and parsed locally by a Web Worker running the Rust omerbenamram/evtx crate compiled to WebAssembly.
-Nothing leaves your machine — you can confirm by disconnecting from the network before you drop the file.
+Nothing leaves your machine.
+Confirm by disconnecting from the network before you drop the file.

-You get the same record-level view a desktop tool produces: a filterable timeline, the full <EventData> flattened into the table, full XML one click away, and CSV/JSON export of the filtered set.
-Best for ad-hoc triage when you don't want to install anything, don't want to upload anything, or you're on a machine that isn't yours.
+You get the same record-level view a desktop tool produces: filterable timeline, full <EventData> flattened into the table, full XML one click away, CSV/JSON export of the filtered set.
+Right for ad-hoc triage when you do not want to install anything, do not want to upload anything, or you are on a machine that is not yours.

-Constraints.
-Browser memory caps mean files larger than ~500 MB get slow.
+Constraint.
+Browser memory caps mean files larger than around 500 MB get slow.
 For multi-gigabyte archived logs, drop down to a native tool.

 Every Windows install ships with Event Viewer.
-Launch it with eventvwr.msc, then Action → Open Saved Log… and pick the .evtx.
-Event Viewer will offer to import the file into your current view; accept and you can browse it like any live channel.
+Launch eventvwr.msc, then Action / Open Saved Log and pick the .evtx.
+Event Viewer offers to import the file into your current view.
+Accept and you can browse it like any live channel.

-Good for: browsing a single file, looking at one record's friendly-formatted message, copy-pasting an XML view.
-Weak for: filtering thousands of records (the UI gets slow), bulk export, or running queries you want to script.
+Good for browsing a single file, looking at one record's friendly-formatted message, copy-pasting an XML view.
+Weak for filtering thousands of records (the UI gets slow), bulk export, or running queries you want to script.
+Also strictest about dirty trailing chunks: it will refuse files other tools accept.

 Dump every record from a saved .evtx to text: